buddhiprab/retail-banking/README.md

 #### How to run the program.

-Assuming JAVA_HOME environment variable already set to Java 8 sdk in your environment and you have maven installed.
+Assuming JAVA_HOME environment variable is already set to Java 8 sdk in your environment and you have maven installed.

 ###### 1. using IDE